Apps

 Desktop synchronisation

-Proton Drive has a desktop sync client for Windows, macOS and Linux.
+Proton Drive has a desktop sync client for Windows and macOS.
 A selected folder on your computer is automatically synchronised with Proton Drive — similar to Dropbox or Google Drive’s desktop integration.

 All files are encrypted before upload.
 The sync client runs in the background.